-The CLEO Program will seek to integrate information relevant to both SCE and SoCalGas into its program offerings and coordinate messages to maximize educational opportunities.

-f) Integration Across Resource Types (energy, water, air quality, etc)

-CLEO provides effective integration of energy (electric and gas), water and recycling with its home energy surveys.
+- f) Integrated/coordinated Demand Side Management The CLEO Program will seek to integrate information relevant to both SCE and SoCalGas into its program offerings and coordinate messages to maximize educational opportunities. - g) Integration across resource types (energy, water, air quality, etc CLEO provides effective integration of energy (electric and gas), water and recycling with its home energy surveys.
 Promoting energy efficiency effectively to the in-language residential customer presents challenges but provides opportunities to truly interact with this hard-to-reach customer on a personal level.
 The key barrier to energy efficiency continues to revolve around the lack of information or awareness of specific measures and practices which is compounded when a language barrier exists.
 The In-Language Home Energy Efficiency Survey (HEES) Program will be expanded within the CLEO Program.
 In 2007-08 CLEO began In-Home In-Language Surveys as a pilot program.
 Bi-Lingual Energy Services Representatives (Home Energy Auditors) were recruited and trained and generated over 2000 comprehensive In-Home and Phone Surveys.